-1) participate in the selection, award, or administration of a contract supported by FTA funds if a conflict of interest exists, real or apparent or

-2) solicit or accept gifts, gratuities, favors, or anything of monetary value from contractors, potential contractors, or parties to subcontracts.
+- 1) participate in the selection, award, or administration of a contract supported by FTA funds if a conflict of interest exists, real or apparent or - 2) solicit or accept gifts, gratuities, favors, or anything of monetary value from contractors, potential contractors, or parties to subcontracts.

 Liquidated Damages - FTA has determined that a recipient may use liquidated damages if the recipient reasonably expects to suffer damages through delayed contract completion, or if weight requirements are exceeded, and the extent or amount of such damages are uncertain and would be difficult or impossible to determine.
 The rate and measurement standards must be calculated to reasonably reflect the recipient's costs should the standards not be met and must be specified in the solicitation and contract.
 The assessment for damages is often established at a specific rate per day for each day beyond the contract's delivery date or performance period.
-A measurement is appropriate, such as weight requirements in a rolling stock purchase.
+A measurement other than a day or another period of time, however, may be established if that measurement is appropriate, such as weight requirements in a rolling stock purchase.
 The procurement file should include a record of the calculation and rationale for the amount of damages established.
 Any liquidated damages recovered must be credited to the project account involved unless FTA permits otherwise.